-- A) Ratify the Mayor's signature on Cooperative Agreement No. FF204K164023 with the U.S. Department of Housing and Urban Development (HUD) allowing the Office of Equal Opportunity (OEO) to receive revenue for processing and resolving housing discrimination complaints for the period of July 1, 2015 through June 30, 2016 in the total amount of \$330,450; and - B) Approve a Budget Amendment in the HUD Fair Housing Fund (Fund 1252) in the amount of \$230,450 to recognize the increased grant revenue and charge-off from the General Fund; and - C) Approve a Budget Transfer in the General Fund (Fund 0001) to increase the contingency reserve and the charge-off to Fund 1252 by \$230,450.
+A) Ratify the Mayor's signature on Cooperative Agreement No. FF204K174023 with the U.S. Department of Housing and Urban Development (HUD) allowing the Office of Equal Opportunity (OEO) to receive revenue for processing and resolving housing discrimination complaints for the period of July 1, 2016 through June 30, 2017 in the total amount of \$247,850;

+B) Approve a Budget Amendment in the HUD Fair Housing Fund (Fund 1252) in the amount of \$47,850 to recognize the increased grant revenue and transfer to the General Fund; and

+C) Approve a Budget Amendment in the General Fund (Fund 0001) to increase the contingency reserve and the transfer from Fund 1252 by \$47,850.

-Summary: In order for OEO to receive revenue from HUD for processing and resolving housing discrimination complaints, execution of Cooperative Agreement No. FF204K164023 was required prior to September 21, 2016 to meet HUD's FY 2016 federal funding deadlines.
-The Agreement amount of \$330,450 represents a \$230,450 increase over the budgeted \$100,000, and includes \$241,700 for case processing; \$33,750 for training funds; and \$55,000 for administrative costs.
+Summary: In order for OEO to receive revenue from HUD for processing and resolving housing discrimination complaints, execution of Cooperative Agreement No. FF204K174023 was required prior to September 25, 2017 to meet HUD's FY 2017 federal funding deadlines.
+The emergency signature process was utilized because there was insufficient time to meet the application deadline under the regular agenda process.
+The Agreement amount of \$247,850 represents a \$47,850 increase over the budgeted \$200,000, and includes \$164,100 for case processing; \$28,750 for training funds; and \$55,000 for administrative costs.
 Board ratification of the Mayor's signature will ensure the receipt of revenue under this Agreement.
 Countywide (DO)

 Background and Policy Issues: On February 4, 1997, the BCC approved an Agreement between OEO and HUD which provided for the processing and referral of housing discrimination complaints between the respective agencies.
 In each year since 1997, HUD has provided revenue to OEO for the processing of dual-filed complaints of housing discrimination.
-Under the terms of the FY 2015-2016 contract, HUD will provide funds to OEO in the total amount of \$330,450.
+Under the terms of the FY 2016-2017 contract, HUD will provide funds to OEO in the total amount of \$247,850.